Crossroads Squatter Camp Cape Town South Africa

 Crossroads History

-Settlements like Crossroads consisted of thousands of shacks made of cardboard, wood, and tin scrap material.
-Living conditions were substandard, with entire families living in one tiny makeshift structure, with no running water or sewerage system.
+Settlements like Crossroads contained thousands of shacks made of cardboard, wood, and tin scrap material.
+Living conditions were substandard, with families living in tiny makeshift structures, without running water or sewerage systems.

 Crossroads Children